How to Succeed as a Non-Traditional Nursing Student

 They may be parents juggling the demands of family and studies or military veterans transitioning into civilian life.
 In essence, Non-traditional students represent a wide range of backgrounds, demographics, and life experiences, making their stories and aspirations as diverse as the paths that led them to higher education.
 Therefore, by better understanding who a non-traditional student is, we can develop strategies to help them succeed in school.

-In this article, we will explore the world of non-traditional college students, identify their characteristics and shed light on all the strategies to ensure their success.
+In this article, we will explore the world of non-traditional college students, identify their characteristics, and shed light on all the strategies that will ensure their success.

 Who is a Non-traditional College Student?